How to find the best credit card for you in 2019

 Credit cards, when used responsibly, can help you reach your financial goals, but choosing the right credit card can be overwhelming.
 There are hundreds of options — each with their own advantages and disadvantages, and credit card issuers are constantly updating their products.
 It can be hard to stay up to date on the best offers.

 Whether you’re looking to upgrade your travel experiences, save on everyday purchases, consolidate debt or manage your business expenses, there is a credit card out there for you.
 That’s why our Bankrate team has compiled hours of research to help you navigate through the credit card selection process.

-Every card that we offer has been rated on a five-star scale.
+Every card that we offer has been rated on a scale of 1-5 stars.
 You can find more information about each card by clicking on the card names to read our in-depth reviews.

 What are credit cards and how do they work?